-Control Mode:

-Select the control mode for users to log on to the Web management page.
+Control Mode: Select the control mode for users to log on to the Web management page.

-- IP-based: Select this option to limit the IP-range of the users for login. - MAC-based: Select this option to limit the MAC Address of the users for login. - Port-based: Select this option to limit the ports for login.
+- Disable: Select to disable Access Control function. - IP-based: Select this option to limit the IP-range of the users for login. - MAC-based: Select this option to limit the MAC Address of the users for login. - Port-based: Select this option to limit the ports for login.